How To Practice Healthy Compromise In A Relationship

 Empathizing with your partner, even if you don't agree with them, can be an important first step toward compromise.
 Do your best to look at the situation from their perspective and actively listen to their reasoning before asserting your own views.
 How would you feel if the roles were reversed?
 By stepping out of your own point of view, you may be able to be more objective.

-It may be tempting to keep a running tally of who’s compromised on what, but this can foster feelings of resentment and guilt.
+It may be tempting to keep a running tally of who's compromised on what, but this can foster feelings of resentment and guilt, sometimes even leading to unintentional guilt tripping.
 Instead, keep an eye on general trends.
-If you notice that you’ve been doing most of the compromising lately, try gently bringing it up with your partner.
-Remember, healthy relationships are usually about working together as a team, so do your best to avoid focusing on “winning” and “losing.”
+If you notice that you've been doing most of the compromising lately, try gently bringing it up with your partner.
+Remember, healthy relationships are about working together, so do your best to approach disagreements as a team rather than focusing on "winning" and "losing."

 Benefits of online therapy

-Attending in-person counseling can bring its own set of challenges, especially for couples with children, busy schedules, or long commutes.
-Online counseling through a platform like BetterHelp may be an easier alternative, empowering you to meet with a therapist from wherever is most convenient and at a time that fits your schedule.
+Attending in-person counseling can bring its own set of challenges, particularly for couples with children, busy schedules, or long commutes, with average wait times of 13 weeks before a first appointment in the US.
+Online therapy may be an easier alternative, empowering you to meet with a therapist from wherever is most convenient and at a time that fits your schedule.
+A therapist can help you develop communication skills, identify patterns that make compromise difficult, and practice resolving disagreements in a supportive environment.

 Effectiveness of online therapy